 197: Terror/kidnapping hotline

 Do any little things still confuse you where you live?
-What are some confusing French things for you?
+What are some things that confuse you about life in France (or life abroad in general)?